 Bonus also available in BTC

-The Gonzaga Bulldogs start out as slight favorites at +250.
-They’ve been consistent all year and sitting on an overall record of 25-0 for the season, you’d expect them to carry some of that momentum into March Madness.
-Just trailing Gonzaga is Baylor at +300, who go 21-1 for the season outright.
-This Bears team is very well-rounded and has proven that this year, while also possessing one of the more complete offences in NCAA Div 1 Basketball.
+The Houston Cougars start out as slight favorites at +650.
+They’ve been consistent all year and sitting on an overall record of 26-2 for the season, you’d expect them to carry some of that momentum into March Madness.
+Just trailing Houston is Alabama at +850, who go 24-2 for the season outright.
+This Crimson Tide team is very well-rounded and has proven that this year, while also possessing one of the more complete offences in NCAA Div 1 Basketball.

-The third and final team in the front of the pack this year is the Michigan Wolverines, going 19-3 for the season so far and entering the odds at +300.
-Michigan features three players averaging over 10 points per game at the moment, in the form of Hunter Dickenson (14.3), Isaiah Livers (13.7), and Franz Wagner (12.9).
+The third and final team in the front of the pack this year is the Purdue Boilermakers, going 24-2 for the season so far and entering the odds at +950.
+Purdue have shown why they are one of the best teams in the league, despite facing huge NCAAB sides like Houston, Baylor, and Alabama.

 Keep an eye on this page for more March Madness updates, and changes to the odds before you start your March Madness betting!

-Selection Sunday this year was March 14th.
+Selection Sunday this year is March 12th.
 It is normally the Sunday before the start of the tournament.

-because it is such a big tournament, you can make futures bets, moneylines, over/unders, spreads, and props.
-Really any type of bet you can think of.
+Because it is such a big tournament, you can make futures bets, moneylines, over/unders, spreads, and props.
+Any type of bet you can think of.

 Prop bets are any that do not deal directly with the final result of the game.
 Some include which team will score first, or how many points a specific player will score.